 Tire pressures should be set using information in Table 24 and Table 25.
 Tires are considered Cold Tires if the vehicle has not been recently ridden.
 The tire pressure increases as the tire warms.
 Tires can warm due to both riding and high ambient air temperatures.
 Tires can remain warm for up to 2 hours after riding.
 For the most accurate reading, check tire pressures with a good gauge before riding while the tires are cold.

 Check tire pressure:

-- As part of the pre-ride checklist. - At every scheduled service interval.
+- · As part of the pre-ride checklist. - At every scheduled service interval.

-For Cold Tires with an Ambient Air Temp of 68 °F (20 °C) or less: Refer to Table 24.
+For Cold Tires with an Ambient Air Temp of 20 $^\circ C$ (68 $^\circ F) or less: Table 24$